 This number strips away the preening, the posturing, and the peacocking, laying bare your real money situation.
 There’s nowhere to hide.

-Open up the spreadsheet I sent you, or grab a pen and paper.
+Open up the Google Sheet/Excel file I sent you, or grab a pen and paper.
 First you want to list everything you own of value.
 That means cash, bank account balances, investments, retirement accounts, houses, vehicles and any other possessions worth mentioning.

 (If you’re not sure how to go about valuing these, hover your cursor over each category in the spreadsheet for specific advice.)